Logical and Critical Thinking

 Why join the course?

-Improve your logical and critical thinking skills
+Improve your logical as well as critical thinking skills throughout the course

 You will learn how to:

-- recognise, reconstruct and evaluate arguments;
+- recognise, reconstruct as well as evaluate arguments;

 - use basic logical tools to analyse arguments;

-In week one we begin with an introduction to logical and critical thinking and common obstacles and fallacies.
+week one we begin with an introduction to logical and critical thinking and common obstacles and fallacies.

-In week two Patrick introduces arguments.
+Then In week two Patrick introduces arguments.
 We learn to identify premises and conclusions – components of a good argument – and by the end of this week we will be able to construct an argument in standard form.

 In week three we will learn how to distinguish between deductive and non-deductive arguments and about validity, invalidity, strength and weakness.

-In week four we examine good and bad arguments in more detail, learning how to tell when an argument is sound or cogent, and how to evaluate an argument.
+And In week four we examine good and bad arguments in more detail, learning how to tell when an argument is sound or cogent, and how to evaluate an argument.

-Weeks five to seven examine three familiar areas – science, law, and morality – that call upon our logical and critical thinking skills in ways appropriate to the particular demands of those areas.
+Then Weeks five to seven examine three familiar areas – science, law, and morality – that call upon our logical and critical thinking skills in ways appropriate to the particular demands of those areas.

 Finally, in week eight we will apply the lessons of the course to an argument “in the wild”, seeing how the skills we have developed over our eight-week journey can be used in our own lives.